 I now consider the EVI my primary instrument and with my late friend David Hoenigsberg produced an orchestral concerto for the instrument and I used it to play the Ondes Martenot solo part on Olivier Messaien’s Turangulila Symphony with the Cape Town Symphony Orchestra in 1992.
 I play it extensively on the album “Timeless’” with my partner Pops Mohamed and live with my Hotfoot Orchestra here in Toronto as well as in concerts with David Clayton-Thomas.
 An album of Hotfoot that features the EVI is “Sunrise on Ganymede”.
 In April 2013 I released an album of African themes (My African Heart) with my Hotfoot Orchestra in which the EVI is featured prominently.
 A search on the Internet with “Bruce Cassidy”, “EVI” and “trumpet” will show some of my other work.

-The EVI excels on ballads because if it’s expressive quality – This is EVI with my programmed backing – produced during my extended work sojourn in South Africa.
+The EVI excels on ballads because if it’s expressive quality – This track was produced during my extended work sojourn in South Africa.

 The EVI is capable of producing any sound – here I am playing the EVI through a physical modeling synth – the sound is a cross between a saxophone and an oboe.
 This is from the album ‘Timeless’ which I produced in South Africa.
 My friend Pops Mohamed plays mbira and sings on this track.